ttkorhonen/e3pages/docs/design/3_wrappers.md

 # Module wrappers

-The e3 has two different management solution, see {ref}`build_process`.
+The e3 environment has two different management solution, see {ref}`build_process`.
-In the first one that uses a custom tooling, the e3 build process uses the feature e3 wrapper.
-The second one uses the `conda` to build and distribute the modules as packages.
-This approach uses a separate wrapper (making it decoupled from the non-conda ones) which are referred to as recipes.
+The first and primary one, which uses custom tooling, relies on something we will refer to as just "e3 wrappers", while the second one, which uses `conda` for package management, uses a different wrapper that we refer to as "recipes".

 ## e3 wrappers